 Action: Double check your landing pages and make sure they are relevant to each ad.

-Launch with intent.
 In an ideal scenario you get at least a 1:1 correlation between dollars spent on ads and revenue on your site.
 You might see a higher or lower ratio depending on how well you execute.
 If this is your first time on ads, you are launching to test and improve.
-If you are a seasoned advertiser then you are goaling for low cost per clicks; under $0.30 per click and higher ROI’s on ecommerce sales.
+If you are a seasoned advertiser then you are aiming for low cost per clicks; under $0.30 per click and higher ROIs on e-commerce sales.

 Don’t keep checking your ads every day.
 Give it some time to get going (5-7 days), then check.
 Keep tracking your ad performance each time, monitoring which ads are working best and iterating.